 DC Universe Online is a massively multiplayer online game in which you take the role of your favorite hero from the DC Universe and fight the evil or the good for the objectives assigned to you by your mentor.
-If you are new to MMO but like DC Universe and want to try it out, refer to the beginner’s guide extract for all the references to get you started with the game.
-It is the brief version of the official game guide.
+If you are new to MMO but like DC Universe and want to try out the online version, refer to the beginner’s guide extract for all the references to get you started with the game.

 DC Universe Online Beginner’s Guide